College of Social Studies (CSS)

 CSS391 Senior Colloquium: Big Powers and Small Wars

 This course examines the international politics, theory, and logic of wars that see big powers wage wars of conquest against smaller powers.
 It explores and applies scholarly works of theory and analyzes historical case studies to gain a deeper understanding of how and why weaker belligerents can often achieve their political aims when facing stronger adversaries.
-Students will analyze the contradictions that can make wars of asymmetry difficult for stronger states.
+Students will analyze the contradictions that can make these wars of asymmetry difficult for stronger states.
 The seminar discussions will develop a keener grasp of the politics and logic that inhere in conflicts where the weak fight defensive wars against the strong.
 This interdisciplinary colloquium intersects international relations, conflict studies history, and theory.
 This course will improve students' knowledge in international security studies and hone their critical analysis skills.

 Offering: Host